Pembroke and Tenby Railway: Absorption by the GWR

-From 1874, earnings declined and, by 1877, the financial situation of the P&TR was serious; moreover the state of the permanent way and other infrastructure was known to be poor, and money needed to be spent on it.
+From 1874, earnings declined and, by 1877, the financial situation of the Pembroke and Tenby Railway (P&TR) was serious; moreover the state of the permanent way and other infrastructure was known to be poor, and money needed to be spent on it.
 A number of management changes were made, and also a simplification of the committee structure of the company.
-Consolidation with the M&MR was considered, but the M&MR itself was in difficulty and not carrying the trunk traffic it had been built for, and was hardly of any financial assistance.
+Consolidation with the M&MR was considered, but the Manchester and Milford Railway (M&MR) itself was in difficulty and not carrying the trunk traffic it had been built for, and was hardly of any financial assistance.

 In 1886, the Board of Trade was critical of the P&TR practice of running mixed trains with passenger carriages behind the goods wagons.
 In addition, there was increasing pressure to equip trains with continuous brakes, to install interlocking of signals and the block system of signalling; all of these initiatives required considerable expenditure and the P&TR did not have the money.
 The financial situation revived consideration of amalgamation, and the LNWR was considered as a partner, but this led to nothing.
-In fact the GWR became the partner and a lease of the P&TR to the GWR was agreed, to take effect on 1 July 1896.
-The GWR absorbed the company on 1 July 1897, authorised under the GWR (Additional Powers) Act of 6 August 1897.
+In fact the Great Western Railway (GWR) became the partner and a lease of the P&TR to the GWR was agreed, to take effect on 1 July 1896.
+The GWR absorbed the company on 1 July 1897, authorised under the Great Western Railway (Additional Powers) Act 1897 of 6 August 1897.

 The GWR had long been considering moving Carmarthen Town station to the south side of the River Towy, to a site where plenty of available land existed.
 It now began to put the work in hand.
 By reopening the old Pembroke and Tenby Loop, a triangle of tracks was formed and through passenger trains from Swansea could run into Carmarthen station and reverse there, continuing their journey west over the loop; the former arrangement of using Carmarthen Junction was discontinued.
 The new arrangements were inaugurated on 1 July 1902.

 The GWR improved Pembroke Dock station, and the locomotive shed there was enlarged; the old P&TR locomotive workshops were closed.